frePPLe/frepple/contrib/django/README.txt

       >> create database frepple;
       >> create user frepple identified by 'frepple';
       >> grant all privileges on frepple.* to 'frepple'@'%' identified by 'frepple';
+  In case you'll have non-ascii characters in the data (and who doesnt't?) it is recommended to use utf-8 for encoding the database character data.
 - Some patches are required to django.
   These are included at the bottom of this file.
 Copy these into a patch file to apply, or make the updates manually yourself.